AtharEzz/google-advanced-data-analytics-portfolio/README.md

 - Dataset is nearly balanced: 50.3% claims, 49.7% opinions - no class imbalance concern for modeling
 - Claims accumulate ~100x more views than opinions: mean views for claims = 501,029 vs. opinions = 4,956
 - Claims maintain a ~33% like-per-view ratio vs. ~22% for opinions - higher relative engagement per view
-- Authors flagged as "Banned" or "Under Review" are overwhelmingly associated with claim videos (share counts: 17,774-19,018), while active authors are predominantly associated with opinion videos (share counts: 108-124)
+- Authors flagged as Banned or Under Review are overwhelmingly associated with claim videos (share counts: 17,774-19,018), while active authors are predominantly associated with opinion videos (share counts: 108-124)

 **EDA:**
 - Engagement metrics are heavily right-skewed: a tiny fraction of highly viral videos drives the vast majority of platform traffic, overwhelmingly from claim content